scrooch-project/Scrooch3-Template/README.md

 }, 'Source Code'),
 ```

-4. Edit the `'text'` and the `"href"` to point to your own docs or site.
+4. Edit the names and the `"href"` to point to your own docs or site.

 ❗️ Do **not** delete entire JSX blocks — just update the content and URLs.